DP World

-DP World is an Emirati multinational logistics company based in Dubai, United Arab Emirates.
+DP World is a multinational logistics company based in Dubai, United Arab Emirates.
 It specialises in cargo logistics, port terminal operations, maritime services and free trade zones.
 Formed in 2005 by the merger of Dubai Ports Authority and Dubai Ports International, DP World handles 70 million containers that are brought in by around 70,000 vessels annually.
 This equates to roughly 10% of global container traffic accounted for by their 82 marine and inland terminals present in over 40 countries.
-Until 2016, DP World was primarily a global ports operator, and since then it has acquired other companies up and down the value chain.
+Until 2016, DP World was primarily a global port operator, but since then, it has acquired other companies up and down the value chain.

 History

 Early history

 Dubai Ports International (DPI) was founded in 1999.
-Its first project was at Jeddah, Saudi Arabia, collaborating with a local partner on the management and operation of the South Container Terminal (SCT).
-DPI then went on to develop operations at the ports of Djibouti in 2000, Vizag, India in 2002 and Constanta, Romania in 2003.
+Its first project was at Jeddah, Saudi Arabia, collaborating with a local partner on the South Container Terminal (SCT).
+DPI then began operations at the ports of Djibouti in 2000, Vizag, India in 2002 and Constanța, Romania in 2003.
 In January 2005, DPI acquired CSX World Terminals (CSX WT).
-It was later, in September 2005 that Dubai Ports International officially merged with the Dubai Ports Authority to form DP World.
-The rapid expansion through acquisition continued in March 2006 when DP World purchased the fourth largest ports operator in the world, P&O for £3.9 billion.
+In September 2005 Dubai Ports International officially merged with the Dubai Ports Authority to form DP World.
+The rapid expansion through acquisition continued in March 2006 when DP World purchased the fourth largest ports operator in the world, P&O, for £3.9 billion.

-2006: US Port security controversy
+2006: US Port security

-The ownership of various US ports by DP World (which had been acquired as part of the P&O deal) was seen as highly controversial by many in the United States even though it was supported by the US president George W. Bush; the US ports were sold shortly afterwards.
+The ownership of various US ports by DP World (which had been acquired as part of the P&O deal) was seen as controversial by many in the United States even though it was supported by the US president George W. Bush; the US ports were sold shortly afterwards.